People lie to me.

 The bad guys doin' the 0wnin' install some malicious software that uses the 0wned machine (and the 0wned machine’s bandwidth) to start scanning the ‘Net for other 0wnable machines.
 Eventually, the malicious scanning software finds my honeypot.

 The whole point of a honeypot is that it looks incredibly 0wnable.
 Specifically, my honeypot system looks to be vulnerable to dozens of different kinds of attacks.
-When the malicious scanning software finds my honeypot, its little digital salivary glands shift into overdrive.
+When malicious scanning software finds my honeypot, the malware’s little digital salivary glands shift into overdrive.

 The attacking software will try, over and over, to 0wn the honeypot.
 Remember, the honeypot looks vulnerable… but it isn’t.
 Sometimes the tenacity of attacking malware becomes a little ridiculous.
 I’ve had attacking systems continuously try to 0wn my honeypot for months on end.

-Aside from looking like it can get 0wned six ways to Sunday, a honeypot has one other function: it logs everything.
+Aside from looking like it can get 0wned six ways to Sunday, a honeypot has one other, very important function: it logs everything.

 I look at those logs pretty much every day and dig through the attacks.
 I research the IP addresses of the attacking systems, and I try to notify the system owners.
 By far, the bulk of the attacking hosts on the Internet are machines that attackers have already hacked, so rather than tracking down the actual attackers, I’m tracking down their victims.
 Over the years, this goofy “hobby” has allowed me to notify hundreds (perhaps thousands) of system owners - delivering the bad news that they’ve been hacked.

-So even when I’m able to track down some information that indicates who owns a hacked system, I’m never really sure.
+So even when I’m able to track down some information that indicates who owns a hacked system, I’m never 100% sure - I get close, but never 100%.
 My messages to system owners are always in disclaimer-speak: “If this is your system, you should probably…”

 That’s where the lying comes in.

 It’s happened several times over the course of the past few months.
 I’ll contact someone and lay out a pretty good case for them being the owner of a hacked system.
 Sometimes I’ll have used some special toyz (to which I’ve been given access) to actually figure out the DNS name of the box.
 Sometimes I’ll use some cool trickery to discover what the box believes it is called.
-No matter how I figure it out, I’ll be pretty darned certain about who owns the system (note: the “owner,” not the “0wner”).
+No matter how I figure it out, before I contact someone, I’ll be reasonably certain about who owns the system (note: the “owner,” not the “0wner”).

 So I contact them.